jrpool/rallytree/README.md

 # Version notes

+Version 1.5.6 corrects a navigation bug by making the request page open in a new tab and removing the link on that page to the introduction page.

 Version 1.5.5 adds scoring to the verdict operation and renames that operation to “scoring”.

 Version 1.5.4 makes the request page more compact, corrects the prepopulation of the user-story input fields, and reorders the request-page sections for usability.